JakubMrowicki/health-tracker/README.md

 [View Project on Heroku](https://jakubmrowicki.github.io/memory-keypad/)

 The goal of this project is to create an __easy to use health and well-being tracker__.
-Add entries to keep track of your prescriptions, doctor's advice and more.
+Add entries to keep track of your prescriptions, doctor's advice, appointments and more.

 # Table of Contents
 1. [Overview/Description](#1-overviewdescription)